Skip to content

 Short answers, pulled from the story.

-A finite-state machine exists as a mathematical model of computation.
-It is an abstract machine that can be in exactly one of a finite number of states at any given time.
+A finite-state machine is a mathematical model of computation that can be in exactly one of a finite number of states at any given time.
+It changes states in response to inputs, with each change called a transition.
+An FSM is defined by its list of states, its initial state, and the inputs that trigger each transition.

 What are the four types of finite-state machines?